Chemaclass/knob-mvc/README.md

 ### Calling a controller from a WordPress template page

-[Create a template for WordPress](http://codex.wordpress.org/Template_Hierarchy), for example page.php which is used when pages are loaded.
+[Create a template for WordPress](http://codex.wordpress.org/Template_Hierarchy), for example single.php which is used when one Post are loaded.

 Require the controller, init it and call the relevant function.